 Architects: Caliper Studio

-Photographs: Ty Cole
+- photographs: Ty Cole

+Text description provided by the architects.
 A new sculpture garden connects the 2nd floor roof level of two existing buildings used by the late artist Roy Lichtenstein and his family.
 Still the West Village home of his widow, Dorothy, the new garden features two of Roy Lichtenstein’s outdoor sculptures.
 The project also includes the renovation of a guest apartment and penthouse office with views of the garden.

 The planted roof’s sedum carpet partially covers two eyebrow skylights over the artist studio below.
 Designed to modulate light, the thin shell skylights were built using innovative fabrication technologies.
 Their complex geometry was realized through computer milled formwork coupled with a sprayed‐on concrete technique often used in the construction of tunnels.